UBC-DSCI/dsci-100/README.md

 ## Schedule

 *Lectures are held on Thursdays.
-The tutorials happen on Tuesdays and build on the concepts learned in lecture.*
+Tutorials are held on Tuesdays and build on the concepts learned in lecture.*

 | Lecture date | Topic | Description | Lecture pre-reading |
 |------|-------|-------------|---------------------|